 If it’s warm out and you’re feeling worn down, there’s no quicker fix than a moisturizing face spray.
 Not only does it feel instantly refreshing and revitalizing, it’s also like giving a little gift to your skin by providing some much-needed moisture.
 The same can be said for the dead of winter, when skin can get dry and dehydrated, cracked or chapped.
 A face spray can save the day, replenishing some of the water that evaporates from the skin.
 On top of that, it can improve the absorption of your regular moisturizer, and even aid in the application of your foundation.
 It’s a win-win-win when it comes to moisturizing spray.

 A multitude of face mists are available these days, each with slightly different ingredients and formulas.
 For the most part, facial sprays contain water (whether orange blossom or rosewater, distilled or purified), humectants (like glycerin or hyaluronic acid), as well as extracts, and essential oils.
 If you haven’t heard of them before, humectants are one out of three classes of moisturizers.
 The chemical makeup of humectants is such that they can form strong hydrogen bonds with water, and make it harder for water to evaporate from your skin.
 This means more moisture stays right where you want it.
-As for the other ingredients, it depends a lot on your own personal preferences – whether you have a penchant for a particular aroma, or want to find something with anti-aging or anti-inflammatory properties, for example.
+As for the other ingredients, it depends a lot on your own personal preferences – whether you have a penchant for a particular aroma, or want to find something with anti-inflammatory properties, for example.
 There are so many good natural plants to choose from.
 Take for instance, a plant like Witch Hazel.
 Witch hazel is rich in tannins, a natural plant compound with powerful antioxidant properties.
 Picking the right combination of ingredients can be hard, but luckily you are not out there on your own.

 While there are no shortage of options on the beauty shop shelves when it comes to moisturizing facial sprays, maybe you are someone who likes to experiment with your own DIY recipes until you get it just right.